 On the first meeting of the two men however, Butkus was something of a sorry sight.
 Despite a physically imposing frame (Butkus stood at 6ft 3 and weighed over 240 lbs.), the Bear’s legend was almost crippled with the knee problems that would soon force him to leave the NFL.
 Compounding matters was the fact that Butkus was now out of contract with the Bears, meaning that any idea of a last payout was becoming slimmer by the day.

-In June 1970, Arthur Jones, the father of High Intensity Interval Training, published the ‘Ideal Workout’ in bodybuilding magazine Muscular Development.
+In June 1970, Arthur Jones, the father of High Intensity Training, published the ‘Ideal Workout’ in bodybuilding magazine Muscular Development.
 In the article, posted below, Jones set out the importance of vigorous training as well as promoting his new brand of exercise machines.
 Little was Jones to know that his new training machines would soon pop up across the US as America fell into a Nautilus craze.

 Just what is the ideal workout?